How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 Premiums declined approximately 11% from 2023 to 2024, despite the fact that cyber incidents continue to rise in both frequency and severity.
 Several factors are driving this counterintuitive trend:

-• Improved insured security posture: As businesses adopt better security practices (partly driven by insurer requirements), overall loss ratios have improved.
+- Improved insured security posture: As businesses adopt better security practices (partly driven by insurer requirements), overall loss ratios (the percentage of premiums insurers pay out in claims) have improved.

 Provider Pricing Comparison